TheDotBat/NGPL/README.md

         - Click on the **Environment Variables...** button at the bottom.
 4. Under the **System variables** section, find and select the **Path** variable.
 5. Click **Edit...**.
-6. In the **Edit Environment Variable** window, click **New** and add the full path to your Nebula scripts directory (e.g., `C:\Nebula\Nebula_x86\scripts`).
+6. In the **Edit Environment Variable** window, click **New** and add the full path to your NGPL scripts directory (e.g., `C:\NGPL\NGPL\scripts`).
 7. Click **OK** to close each window.

 ## Step 4: Verify Installation

-To verify that Nebula has been successfully added to your PATH:
+To verify that NGPL has been successfully added to your PATH:

 1. Open a new Command Prompt window.
 2. Type `echo %PATH%` and press **Enter**.
-3. Check if the Nebula path is listed in the output.
+3. Check if the NGPL path is listed in the output.
-4. Try running the `compile-Nebula` script by typing `compile-Nebula` followed by the project files you wish to compile.
+4. Try running the `compile-NGPL` script by typing `compile-NGPL` followed by the project files you wish to compile.

-You should now be able to use the `compile-Nebula` script from any location in the Command Prompt on your Windows system.
+You should now be able to use the `compile-NGPL` script from any location in the Command Prompt on your Windows 11 system.

 ---

 ### Troubleshooting

-- If the `compile-Nebula` script does not run, ensure that the path you added to the PATH variable is correct and points to the directory where `compile-Nebula.bat` is located.
+- If the `compile-NGPL` script does not run, ensure that the path you added to the PATH variable is correct and points to the directory where `compile-NGPL.bat` is located.
 - Remember that changes to the PATH variable will only take effect in new Command Prompt windows.
 Existing windows will not reflect these changes.

 ---

-# A Look at compile-Nebula
+# A Look at compile-NGPL

-The `compile-Nebula` script is a powerful tool designed to streamline the compilation process for projects using the Nebula engine.
+The `compile-NGPL` script is a powerful tool designed to streamline the compilation process for projects using the NGPL engine.
 It simplifies the build process, allowing developers to compile their C projects with a single command and easily integrate custom libraries.

 ## Prerequisites